 Here is a sample of stats you’ll find here:

-- 64% of marketers don’t have enough resources or bandwidth
+- 64% of Content marketing managers don’t have enough resources or bandwidth

 - 22% of marketers surveyed found that content takes too long to show results.

 Use these results to benchmark your own process and identify opportunities for improvement, as well as leverage this report’s findings as evidence to make a compelling argument for more resources or process changes at your company.

 |The survey, “What Works and What Doesn’t in Content Marketing,” was designed to help better understand what content marketing managers were really thinking when it came to their own content marketing.
 The results we are sharing here are from over 400 senior-level content marketing leaders from both B2B and B2C companies from the period of January – September 2019.
 (The latest update includes data till May 2020.)|